trueos/pcbsd/src-qt5/docs/update.rst

 .. image:: images/remote6a.png

+Input the following information:

+**Hostname:** the hostname must be unique on your network and can not contain a space.
+Use a hostname that reminds you of the type of jail and your reason for creating it.

-Input a name for the jail and an IP address that will not conflict with any other systems on the network.
+**IPv4 Address:** input the IPv4 address to be used by the jail and access its contents.
+Choose an address on your network that is not already in use by another computer or jail and which will not conflict with the address range assigned by a DHCP server.

 Click the "Create Jail" button which will queue the jail creation so that you can continue to use AppCafe® while the jail template is downloaded and installed.
 Once the jail is complete, it will be listed, as seen in the example in Figure 7.1g.

 **Figure 7.1g: Managing Installed Jails**